 Protecting Intellectual Property

-When it comes to data protection, most of the discussions surround personal information and the special categories of data protected through various regulations.
+When it comes to data security, most of the discussions surround personal information and the special categories of data protected through various regulations.
 However, there is a third category of sensitive data enterprises need to protect: intellectual property.
 Whether it’s proprietary code, video or audio files being produced or edited or documents under embargo, the leaking of these types of data can negatively impact the reputation and financial gains of an enterprise.

 Securing Data on the Move